Safe and Well Visits Privacy Notice

 If safeguarding issues were identified during a Safe and Well Visit the retention of this information may be different.
 Please refer to the Safeguarding Privacy Notice for further information.

 Information used for operational purposes will be retained for seven (7) years unless reviewed or updated.

 We take our duty to protect your personal information and confidentiality seriously.
 We are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.
 This means that your information will be kept in a secure environment and access to it will be restricted according to the ‘need to know’ principle.
 Personal details will then be destroyed/deleted.

 We do compile and publish statistics showing certain information, but not in a form which identifies anyone.

-Under the General Data Protection Regulation you are entitled to exercise your right to object to us processing your data and obtain information that is held about you.
+Under the UK General Data Protection Regulation you are entitled to exercise your right to object to us processing your data and obtain information that is held about you.

 If at any point you believe the information we process on you is incorrect, you can request to have it corrected or deleted.
 Where possible we will seek to comply with your request but we may be required to hold or process information to comply with a legal requirement.